 Females are about four times more likely to develop scleroderma than males.
 Disease onset typically occurs between ages 35 to 50, though people of all ages can be affected.

 Scleroderma is an autoimmune disease, meaning it is caused by an overactive immune system that mistakenly attacks the body’s own tissues.
-The excessive inflammation damages the skin and affected organs.
+The resulting excessive inflammation damages the skin and affected organs.

-Scleroderma is a complex condition, and the underlying disease process is not well understood.
+It is a complex condition, and the underlying disease process is not well understood.
 It is thought that the disease results from a combination of genetic and environmental factors.
 Scleroderma is not contagious, infectious, or cancerous.

 Symptoms of scleroderma vary among patients, and can range from very mild to life-threatening depending on which parts of the body are affected and the extent of organ involvement.
 A mild case can become serious if not treated properly.